saloniamatteo/smclib/README.md

 All of the function headers (and examples) use `_POSIX_C_SOURCE` `200809L`.

 ### Using a Library
-Simply `#include "library.h"` in your C source code, making sure you have a copy of `library.h` in your current directory.
+Just `#include "smclib.h"` in your C source code, making sure you have a copy of `smclib.h` in your current directory, as well as the other libraries.
+If you specifically need to include just one library, just `#include "color.h"` (here `color.h` is being used as an example, you can choose any other library)
-(NOTE: Obviously, `library.h` refers to a Library in this repository)

 ### Compiling Examples
 For every Library, at least one Example file is included.